 \begin{corollary} For any uniquely-weighted profile $\mathbf{P}$, $SV(\mathbf{P})=SVS(\mathbf{P})$, where $SVS$ is the voting method that first eliminates all candidates outside the Smith set and then runs SV on the restricted profile. \end{corollary}

-In light of Corollary \ref{SVSmith}, if a profile is uniquely weighted, we can more efficiently compute SV winners by only listing pairs $A$~vs.~$B$ where both $A$ and $B$ belong to the Smith set.
-Even if the profile is not uniquely weighted, one could use SVS at the expense of sacrificing some of the tiebreaking power of~SV.
+In light of Corollary \ref{SVSmith}, if $\mathbf{P}$ is uniquely weighted, we can more efficiently compute SV winners by only listing pairs $A$~vs.~$B$ where both $A$ and $B$ belong to the Smith set.
+Even if $\mathbf{P}$ is not uniquely weighted, one could use SVS at the expense of sacrificing some of the tiebreaking power of~SV.